Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Results

 \subsection{High classification accuracy is attainable despite stringent privacy guarantees}

-Table 2 shows the detailed evaluation results for non-private and private (at $\varepsilon=7.89$) model training.
-In the case of non-private training, our model achieves an AUROC of $0.90$ over all diagnoses.
-It performs best on pneumonic infiltration on the right (AUROC=$0.94$) while struggling the most to accurately classify cardiomegaly (AUROC=$0.84$).
-Training with DP decreases all results slightly and achieves an overall AUROC of $0.87$.
-The per-diagnosis performance ranges from $0.92$ (pleural effusion right) to $0.81$ AUROC (congestion).
-We next consider classification performance at a very strong level of privacy protection (i.e. at $\varepsilon<1$).
-Here, at an $\varepsilon$-budget of only $0.29$, our model achieves an average AUROC of $0.83$ over all diagnoses.
+Table \ref{tab:results} shows an overview of our results for all subgroups.
+Supplementary Tables \ref{tab:s1}–\ref{tab:s7} show the per-diagnosis evaluation results for non-DP and DP training for different $\varepsilon$ values.
+On the UKA-CXR dataset our non-private model achieves an AUROC of $89.71\%$ over all diagnoses.
+It performs best on pneumonic infiltration on the right (AUROC=$94\%$) while struggling the most to accurately classify cardiomegaly (AUROC=$84\%$).
+Training with DP decreases all results slightly yet significantly (Hanley \& McNeil-test $p$-value < 0.001) and achieves an overall AUROC of $87.36\%$.
+The per-diagnosis performance ranges from $92\%$ (pleural effusion right) to $81\%$ AUROC (congestion).
+We next consider classification performance at a very strong level of privacy protection (i.e., at $\varepsilon<1$).
+Here, at an $\varepsilon$-budget of only $0.29$, our model achieves an average AUROC of $83.13\%$ over all diagnoses.
 A visual overview is displayed in Figure \ref{fig:results}, which shows the average AUROC, accuracy, sensitivity, and specificity values over all labels.

-Supplementary Tables \ref{tab:s1}–\ref{tab:s7} show the per-diagnosis evaluation results for non-DP and DP training for different $\varepsilon$ values.
+On the PDAC dataset, we found that, while non-private training achieved almost perfect results on the test set the loss in utility for private training at $\varepsilon=8$ is statistically non-significant (Hanley \& McNeil-test $p$-value: $0.34$) compared to non-private training.
+Again, with lower privacy budgets, model utility decreases, but even at a very low privacy budget of $\varepsilon=1.06$, we observe an average AUC score of $95.58\%$.

+Moreover, for UKA-CXR, the use of pre-training helps to boost model performance and reduce the amount of additional information the model needs to learn \say{from scratch} and consequently reduces the privacy budgets required (refer to Supplementary Figure \ref{fig:no_pret_results}).
+This appears to primarily benefit the under-represented groups in the dataset.
+Conversely, non-private training, whether initialized with pre-training weights or trained from scratch, tends to yield comparable diagnostic results, as the latter network can leverage a greater amount of information.
+These findings are in line with the observations on the PDAC dataset (where no pretrained weights were available), namely that, at low privacy budgets, specific patient groups suffer a higher discrimination.

+For the purpose of further generalization, we replicated the experiments using three other network architectures.
+All three models displayed a trend consistent with the utility penalties we observed for ResNet9 in both DP and non-DP training (see Supplementary Figure \ref{fig:different_arch_results}).
+For further details, we refer to Appendix \ref{sec:architectures}.